 - Never walk alone at night.
-Call a friend or MACU PD for an escort on the campus. - Always be aware of your surroundings.
-Walk purposefully, and make eye contact with strangers. - In parking lots, have keys ready when you approach your car to make your entry faster. - After dark, try to park in a well-lit area close to your destination. - Always lock car doors and roll up windows.
-Keep valuables out of sight or in the trunk. - If you feel threatened, immediately go to an open building where there are other people or to the Fowler Center where the Police Department is located. - Never leave personal items unattended or unlocked. - Emergency 911 telephone calls made from cell phones will not be answered by MACU PD but may be directed to another 911 call center.
+Call a friend or Cleveland County SRO for an escort on the campus. - Always be aware of your surroundings.
+Walk purposefully, and make eye contact with strangers.

+- In parking lots, have keys ready when you approach your car to make your entry faster. - After dark, try to park in a well-lit area close to your destination. - Always lock car doors and roll up windows.
+Keep valuables out of sight or in the trunk. - If you feel threatened, immediately go to an open building where there are other people or to the modular where the CCSO is located. - Never leave personal items unattended or unlocked. - Emergency 911 telephone calls made from cell phones will not be answered by CCSO but may be directed to another 911 call center.
 In most cases, this will be the City of Oklahoma City 911 Center.
 For faster assistance, download the Safezone application to your mobile device.
-If you call 911 advise the person answering the 911 call that your emergency is occurring on Mid-America Christian Universities campus and your call should be forwarded to MACU PD.
+If you call 911, advise the person answering the 911 call that your emergency is occurring on Mid-America Christian Universities campus and your call should be forwarded to CCSO.